 - Lay-down tanning beds are especially good for those who get tired or dizzy in warm temperatures.
-Tanning beds get warm!
+Tanning beds get hot!
 And while they usually contain fans, the temperature can still get high.
 On rare occasions, people might pass out in a stand-up tanning bed.

 - Stand-up beds do not usually have facial tanning units.
 Our face is more exposed to the sun than the rest of our body, so the skin on the face is more resistant to UV rays.
 In a lay-down bed, you have the option of turning the facial tanning unit on or off.
 In vertical booths, this is not possible.
-You can avoid UV light by covering your face with a piece of fabric, but it will not be the most convenient thing.

 - In vertical beds, you do not contact the bed, so there is no fear of allergies or hygiene issues.
 Itchy tanning rashes are quite common when it comes to lay-down beds.
-So if you have sensitive skin, perhaps you should think of choosing a stand-up bed for your tan.

-FAQS about Tanning Beds.
+FAQ about Tanning Beds.

-Are stand-up tanning beds safer?
+Are stand-up tanning beds safer than lay down?

 They are both equally (un)safe.
 If you have a fear of enclosed spaces, perhaps you will prefer a stand-up bed.
 However, sessions are short in both, and you can always stop if you feel uncomfortable.
 The UV exposure is ultimately similar.

-How often should you tan in them?
+How often should you tan in a tanning bed?

 How long should you tan in a stand-up bed?

-Sessions usually last around 10 minutes.
+Sessions usually last around 5-10 minutes.